It’s vital to know your vitamin D3 status when you have eczema/dermatitis. This is why.

 My guided programmes are only suitable for adults as children have very specific nutrition requirements.
 I do, however, work with many child clients as part of my clinic.

-To easily keep up with my articles, masterclasses, ebooks and online programmes and receive exclusive access to early bird offers, sign-up to my newsletter.
+To easily keep up with my articles, masterclasses, ebooks and online programmes and receive exclusive access to early bird offers, subscribe to my Substack, The Eczema Trap® here.

 Google Reviews